stancoder17/CW-7-s31552/README.md

 ---

-## Implementation

-- Uses ADO.NET with `SqlConnection` and `SqlCommand` for database operations.
-- All queries are parameterized to prevent SQL injection.
+All queries are parameterized to prevent SQL injection.
-- Basic input validation is applied.
-- Proper error handling with correct HTTP status codes.
-- Follows REST API principles.

----

-## Notes

-This is a student project created for learning purposes only.
+# CW-7-s31552